grimmash/grimmash.github.io/_posts/2022-08-17-acererak-inverts-gravity.md

 The spell has a radius of 50 feet, or a sphere of 100 foot diameter, so if we center it in the lava, it covers the whole prism.
 Vertically, if you want to capture the whole air space and the lava, we can catch approximately 40 feet of the lava column and all 60 feet of air upt to just about the ceiling.

 So what happens when Ace casts this spell?
-Let's assume he is smart enough to get on one of the balconies and not get caguht in the area of effect himself.
+Let's assume he is smart enough to get on one of the balconies and not get caught in the area of effect himself.
 He inverts a prism of lava that is 80 x 65 x 40 feet.
 Any PC will first take damage from 30 feet of falling when they hit the ceiling.
 Then they will take another set of falling damage from the lava.
 This should be 60 feet of falling damage, per the spell.
 Then they take the fire damage.
 So on round one, that is a total of:
 - 3d6 bludgeoning damage from the "fall" into the ceiling
 - 6d6 bludgeoning damage from the lava hitting them (I think this is WAAAAY to little, but let's go with it)
 - 10d10 fire damage from entering the lava

-Now if the Soulmonger truts are still there, you may be asking "What if they grab the struts?!"
+Now if the Soulmonger struts are still there, you may be asking "What if they grab the struts?!"
 Just remove the first line of damage, and adjust the lava hitting them to 3d6 instead of 6d6.

 That is a rough first round.
 But it gets better!
 Now the PCs have that column of lava above them, about 40 feet of it.
 A little less due to the ceiling being wider than the lava pit, but lets just work with the volume of the lava.